-Caterpillar (NYSE: CAT) has delivered a series of disappoints, the most recent in its third quarter earnings report.
-Management cut guidance for the third time this year, analysts reduced earnings estimates and some downgraded the shares from buy ratings.
+Caterpillar (NYSE: CAT) has delivered a series of disappointments, the most recent in its third-quarter earnings report.
+Management cut guidance for the third time this year, analysts reduced earnings estimates, and some downgraded the shares from buy ratings.

 Patience Can Pay Off for Caterpillar Investors

-The buy-side on Wall Street, which includes institutional investors like hedge funds, mutual funds and pension funds, generally builds their portfolios around what a stock will do over the next twelve months.
+The buy-side on Wall Street, which includes institutional investors like hedge funds, mutual funds, and pension funds, generally builds their portfolios around what a stock will do over the next 12 months.
 There are exceptions and funds that specialize in going outside this box but for a few reasons, one year tends to be in focus and often even shorter time frames.

 Declines in Mining a Known Factor, Priced into the Shares

 Caterpillar has faced falling demand in its resources business which is tied to mining.
 Resources accounted for about a third of sales in 2012 but will likely fall to 20% of sales in 2014.
 Weakness here will have lightening impact on earnings.

 Caterpillar produces mining trucks and excavators via its historic business and electric shovels and underground equipment through its acquisition of Bucyrus.
 It is the largest manufacturer of mining equipment in the world.
 It essentially bought Bucyrus at or just prior to the peak in mining equipment which has been driven by increasing demand from China and the developing world for resources.

 With global demand and growth relatively soft, combined with slowing growth in China and significant investments over the past decade increasing production, mining equipment demand has substantially declined.
 Based on guidance, Caterpillar anticipates a decline over 50% in its fourth quarter.
 However, the softness in this market is well known and largely priced into earnings for next year with most pricing in a mid-teens decline in 2014.